Vulnerability: The Game Show (12 Minute Read)

 This leads me to the third situation.
 This example demonstrates how fluid vulnerability can be.
 It shows that it sits on a continuum, rather than sitting still in place.
 Often what effects our placement on this continuum is emotional resiliency and confidence.
 If I put my hand up to answer that question with certainty, confidence and a high level of emotional resiliency, it might not be difficult for me.
 It would actually be easy.
 Depending on your fear relating to others perceptions of you, this situation can be viewed through two different lenses.
 It's important to remember that you and I can experience the same thing in two completely different ways.
 Therefore, another important element to consider is the ease in any certain action.

 Another thing we suck at is our ability to receive and give affection.
 This is more-so for men than women, but its present nonetheless.
 That's why when someone tells us how much they appreciate us, we often don’t know how to respond.
 It can be kind of awkward.
 Do you say thanks?
 Does saying thanks insinuate you’re confirming what you already thought about yourself and that therefore makes you inherently cocky?
 Do you return the compliment or does returning the compliment become null because you only did it because they did it first?
-Etc. It’s also the reason that when you want to say “I love you” to someone new, you may change it to, “I love ya” or “I love ya, buddy.”
+Etc. It’s also the reason that when you want to say “I love you” to someone new, you may change it to, “I love ya” or “I love you, buddy.”
 You might even change the inflection of your voice.

-This is because the word love is serious in our society.
+This is because the word love is taken seriously in our society.
 It’s widely agreed upon that you don’t throw it out too early, otherwise you’ll be known as crazy.
 So, we make a slight adjustment in our language and intonation to reduce its seriousness, because we want to seem cool and casual.
 But it also makes us more impersonal and less authentic.

 Enter our fourth situation.
 Two friends who just raised money for the homeless together likely faced multiple organizational hurdles, high levels of stress, and at times seemingly insurmountable challenges.
 They probably bonded.
 Yet, we still don’t know if simply sharing admiration with one another would be vulnerable or not.
 Who knows how each individual would react.
 Some people see expressing emotions as weakness.
 Some see it as a strength.
 Some see it as annoying.
 Ultimately, it introduces an opportunity for two people to connect and grow.
 Connecting and growing inevitably involves a level of pain and discomfort.
 So in a way, communicating truthfully and honestly can change the dynamic of our relationships, and that's scary.
 We subconsciously yearn for stability, and that’s what makes vulnerability hard.